BrunoEstrella1707/LibraryAPIManager/README.md

 # **LibraryManager**

 A simple RESTful API for managing books, authors, publisher and reviewing it.
+Authentication with JWT.
 Developed in Django Rest Framework using a Postgres database.
+All services running with Docker.

+- Manage books, publishers and authors.
+- Add books to read or wish lists.
+- Review books and watch other books reviews and stats.

 ### Run it with docker:
 ```bash